-Immunomedics is sponsoring an international Phase 3 clinical trial in patients with relapsed triple-negative breast cancer who have previously received two or more therapies for their metastatic disease.
-For more information on this clinical trial, please visit clinicaltrials.gov.
+Immunomedics is currently sponsoring an international Phase 3 clinical trial of sacituzumab govitecan in patients with relapsed triple-negative breast cancer who have previously received two or more therapies for their metastatic disease.
+For more information on this clinical trial, please visit tnbctrial.com

 Triple-Negative Breast Cancer